adamsilver/fdpb/03-book-a-flight.md

 #### Future Considerations

-Jeremy Keith often talks about the web as a *continuum*[^10].
-By that, he means the web is constantly changing.
-New browsers are released frequently.
-All of them have varying features and capabilities.
-At any particular moment in time, we need to think about what level of support makes sense for any given component.
+I love how Jeremy Keith thinks about the web as a *continuum*[^10].
+By that he means it's constantly changing.
+Technology evolves at a rapid pace and browsers and devices are released all the time.
+Each of which have varying features and capabilities.

-As discussed earlier, there is a lack of (desktop) browser support for date inputs.
-But we fixed that with the date picker component.
-In future things will change.
-The number of people experiencing the degraded version will diminish as browser support broadens.
-And, when it does, we can remove the script.
-This creates a faster page as there is no script to download, and gives us less code to maintain.

-#### Tying Up Loose Ends
+At any particular moment in time we need to decide what level of support makes sense for a given feature.

+Earlier, we made the decision to create an enhanced experience for (desktop) browsers that don't support the native date input by creating our own date picker.
+As time goes by browser support will get better and better.
+At the same time, the number of people who would have experienced the degraded version will diminish.

+At which time, we can quietly remove the Javascript code, giving us less to maintain and users a faster experience (as they won't have to load that code).
+Lovely.

+#### Doing Our Best

+We have considered people who use a supporting browser.
+And we have considered those using an unsupported browser.
+But we haven't considered those using an unsupported browser that experiences a network or Javascript failure as described in “A Registration Form”.

-> There is something to be said for design that ignores people, people ignore it.&mdash;person
+> There is something to be said for design that ignores people, people ignore it.

-There are some browsers that don't support date inputs.
-If someone users one of these browsers and experiences a Javascript failure, they'll see an interface that doesn't clarify the expected date format.
+In this case users will see a text box asking for date.
+It's not what they see that matters here, it's what they don't see.
+And they don't see a hint explaining the expected format.
+We can't just add a hint because browsers that support the date input will use a different format.

 ![Demo](.)

-Unfortunately, we can't simply add a hint because supporting browsers will show the date input with a differing format.
-In this case, the core experience isn't quite as good as we would like but there's not much we can do.

-We'll have to be as forgiving as possible by letting users delimit by slashes, periods and spaces, whichever their preference.
-But typing a two-digit year first, for example, *will* cause an error.
-A well-written error message will have to do.
+The only thing we can do is be as forgiving as possible, by letting users type slashes, periods or spaces: whichever they prefer.
+But typing a two-digit year first, for example, will cause an error.
+In this case, a well-written error message will have to do.

-What is great for a majority, is in this case, not ideal for a minority.
-Whilst accessible (the user can enter a date) it's not inclusive (they may have to rely on error text).
-[Consider explaining this more.
-Maybe a heading of its own]
+Design, even inclusive design, is always a question of priorities.
+Sometimes what is good for the majority creates an experience that is less than ideal for the minority.

+Fortunately, in this case, it's okay: users are still able to enter a date.
+Sometimes that's the difference between inclusivity and accessibility.
+Inclusive design is about giving everyone a good experience.
+Accessibility is about giving users a way of doing it, even if it's not ideal.

-Design is about doing our best, there is no perfect.
+Designing inclusively is about doing our best and I think we've done that here.

 ## 3. Choosing passengers